Stop The Scrolling Header | Enable the Scrolling Header

 They left Londlow early the next day.
 It was warm with a tiny wind that whipped up strands of the carthorse’s mane and blew dust into their eyes, making Quennel curse loudly.
 Morley blinked and said nothing.

-The Raven sat in the back of the cart, the lead attached to her collar tied to a large heavy crate that held most of Quennel and Morley’s clothes and possessions.
-The other luggage included a leather trunk and a smaller crate containing two scrawny chickens who sat dispirited and silent, heads drooping.
+The Raven sat in the back of the cart, her lead tied to a large heavy crate that held most of Quennel and Morley’s clothes and possessions.
+A leather trunk and a smaller crate containing two scrawny and dispirited chickens made up the rest of the luggage.
 Morley, wedged between the trunk and large crate, held a small canvas bag.
 Quennel sat on the seat up front, next to the carter whom he had hired to drive them to Selseaton.

-The cart rattled from side to side, first over the cobblestones of Londlow’s streets, then onto the road that led out of the city into the countryside.
-Houses changed to hedges, and they turned onto a smaller road, leaving the traffic of carts and horses and coaches behind.
+The cart rattled from side to side, first over the cobblestones of Londlow’s streets, then onto the road that led out of the city and into the countryside.
+The house grew smaller and simpler, and the road was surrounded by open fields of yellow rapeseed and ripe corn.
+They turned onto a smaller road, leaving the traffic of carts and horses and coaches behind.
 The way ran ahead, divided into three parts: dusty grey earth rubbed bare by cart wheels and a strip of untouched grass in the middle.

 Lying on her back, the Raven could see the sky burning bright blue above, like a wide, smooth bowl turned upside down.
 It was as though she were inside the bowl, looking up at the carefully glazed base.
 Smears of thick white paint – clouds – hung motionless in the blue, making pictures of people and animals within themselves.